-Infiltration Volume - The sum of the Conditioned Space Volume and additional adjacent volumes in the dwelling unit that meet the following criteria:
+Infiltration Volume-The sum of the Conditioned Space Volume and additional adjacent volumes in the dwelling unitDwelling Unit that meet the following criteria:

-- Crawlspaces, when the access doors or hatches between the crawlspace and Conditioned Space Volume are open during the enclosure airtightness test (Section 3.2.3), - Attics, when the access doors or access hatches between the attic and Conditioned Space Volume are open during the enclosure airtightness test (Section 3.2.4), - Basements, where the doors between the basement and Conditioned Space Volume are open during the enclosure airtightness test (Section 3.2.5).
+- Crawlspaces and floor assemblies above crawlspaces, when the access doors or hatches between the crawlspace and Conditioned Space Volume are open during the enclosure airtightness test (Section 3.2.3). - Attics, when the access doors or access hatches between the attic and Conditioned Space Volume are open during the enclosure airtightness test (Section 3.2.4), - Basements and floor assemblies above basements, where the doors between the basement and Conditioned Space Volume are open during the enclosure airtightness test (Section 3.2.5).